This step-by-step guide is for people who want to apply for new orders about parenting or support.

 - The clerk will give you a blank Reply (Form 3) and a blank Financial Statement (Form 4).
 Attach these to the Respondent's copy of your documents.

-Give the documents to the other party
+Give the documents to the other person

 - the stamped Respondent's copy of your complete set of documents